intercellular/cell/README.md

 <br>

 ## Rule #2.
-Use 7 special keywords to declare the cell structrure
+Use 7 special keywords to declare the cell structure

 Key				| Description
 -------------|---------------------------------